Queer Relationships: The Importance of Secure Attachment in Non-Monogamy

 Attachment theory is a framework used to examine an individual’s patterns and behaviors in human relationships.
 Attachment suggests that early childhood relationships with caregivers shape an individual’s romantic attachment style later in life.
 In this post, we will delve into how secure attachment can be developed in queer relationships, particularly with non-monogamous couples.

-What are the Types of Attachment?
+What Are the Types of Attachment?

 Attachment Styles and the Queer Community